tikkanz/bio_pedigree/README.md

 Some parents do not have their own individual record.
 ```

-Some algoritms require all animals to have their own record, `addNoIds` will add records for parents that don't have their own record.
+Some algoritms require all animals to have their own record, `addNoIds` will add records for parents that don't have their own record. `markNoIdsMissing` will replace the parental Id with the appropriate missing.
 ```j
    reportPedErrors litped
 Some parents do not have their own individual record.